yugabyte/yugabyte-db/docs/content/latest/integrations/kairosdb.md

 ## Test KairosDB

-- Start your postman and create a new workspace.
+- Start Postman and create a new workspace.

 ### Push data